vega/falcon/README.md

 The <i>dimension</i> can be `type: "categorical"` for discrete values or `type: "continuous"` for ranged values.

-A continuous `Dimension` can be defined as follows:
+A continuous `Dimension` can be defined as follows (with ? being optional parameters):

 ```ts
 interface ContinuousDimension {